How to Manage Self-Care and Boundaries in Romantic Relationships

 When you prioritize self-care, relationships stay healthy and balanced.
 Both partners can preserve their individuality without sacrificing too much of themselves for the relationship.
-The demands of work and family make prioritizing self-care a real challenge.
+But the demands of work and family make prioritizing self-care a real challenge.

-In this blog you’ll learn how to maintain romantic relationships without neglecting your own individual needs.
+In this blog you’ll learn how to maintain romantic relationships without neglecting your own self-care.

 Never Base Your Worth on a Relationship

-The basis of self-care is a sense of self-worth.
-When we take care of ourselves, we can honor our own emotional, physical and spiritual needs.
+Self-care is a a healthy sign of self-worth.
+When we take care of ourselves, we are honoring our own emotional, physical and spiritual needs.

-But when a person looks to a relationship for his or her self-worth, it creates problems.
-You start to relying too much on what your partner thinks instead of trusting your intuition.
-Letting someone else define what’s best for you means that you are forever chasing them to feel valued.
-Your partner becomes your main source of validation which eventually becomes problematic.
+But when a person looks to a relationship for his or her worth, it creates problems.
+You start relying too much on what your partner thinks instead of trusting what you think.
+Letting someone else define you means that you are no longer trusting your own perceptions.
+Instead, your partner becomes the main source of validation which eventually becomes problematic.

-This creates an unhealthy dependency where one person takes on a more domineering role while the one seeking approval becomes increasingly passive.
+This creates an unhealthy dependency where one person begins to dominate the relationship while the one seeking approval becomes increasingly passive.
 This type of imbalance is common in codependent or abusive relationships.

-Tip: Don’t be defined by your relationships.
+Tip: Don’t let any relationship define you.
 Having a healthy sense of self requires taking full responsibility for loving yourself rather than finding someone else to do it for you.
 For more on this read How to Build Self-Esteem from the Inside Out.